Amendments confirmed 5 February 2019

 5.4 To present awards and honours.

-5.6 To apply for and acquire any licences or permits necessary by Te Rōpū Whakahau.
+5.6 To apply for and acquire any licenses or permits necessary by Te Rōpū Whakahau.

 5.7 To open and operate trading and savings bank accounts.
 The signatures of such accounts shall be as decided from time to time by Ngā Kaiwhakahau, but shall be no fewer than two.